sebdeckers/base-drafts/draft-ietf-quic-transport.md

 ## Cryptographic and Transport Handshake {#handshake}

 QUIC relies on a combined cryptographic and transport handshake to minimize connection establishment latency.
-QUIC allocates stream 1 for the cryptographic handshake.
-This version of QUIC uses TLS 1.3 {{QUIC-TLS}}.
+QUIC provides a dedicated stream pair (Stream ID 1 in each direction) for the cryptographic handshake.
+The first QUIC packet from the client to the server MUST carry handshake information as data on the client's Stream ID 1.

 QUIC provides this stream with reliable, ordered delivery of data.
 In return, the cryptographic handshake provides QUIC with: